Influences

 king solomon's mines

-Written in 1885, Sir H. Rider Haggard’s novel is generally accredited with being the first entry of the lost world genre of literature.
-It tells the story of three foreign adventurers (Allan Quartermain, Sir Henry Curtis, and Captain John Good) and an enigmatic African (Umbopa) who embark on an expedition to find out the fate of Sir Henry’s brother, who was last known to be venturing into an unknown region of Africa to search for the legendary mines of biblical King Solomon.
-Their quest takes them across an arid desert and over a mysterious mountain range to the hidden country known as Kukuanaland.
-During their adventure they face various challenges including hazardous privations, a deadly duel with an elephant, an encounter with a dangerous king and his wicked decrepit sorceress, and a full-scale battle between two armies.
-The story contains several death-defying escapes and other exciting moments but also includes great humour and wonderful characters.
-Following on its heels many more lost world genre novels were published but a strong case may be made that King Solomon’s Mines is the best of the bunch.
+Written in 1885, Sir H. Rider Haggard’s novel is commonly accredited with being the first entry of the ‘lost world’ genre of literature.
+It tells the story of four men (Umbopa, Allan Quartermain, Sir Henry Curtis and Captain John Good) who embark on an expedition to find out the fate of Sir Henry’s brother, who was last known to be venturing into a remote part of Africa to search for the mines of biblical King Solomon.
+Their quest takes them across a dangerous desert and over a mysterious mountain range to the hidden country of Kukuanaland.
+During their journey, the protagonists face various challenges, which include hazardous privations, a duel with an elephant, an encounter with a menacing king and his wicked sorceress and a full-scale battle between two armies.
+It’s an exciting story containing death-defying scrapes, memorable characters, great humour and an unexpected twist.
+In the wake of its success, a lot of other contemporary authors wrote novels that are similar to King Solomon’s Mines in plot and style, but very few of them turned out to be as entertaining.

 Heart of Darkness (1899)